-- Base your choice on your academic interests and strengths - Use the opportunity to study subjects from more than one curricular area.
+- Be clear which options in Year 12 you are likely to qualify for - Be clear about what each option and each subject is really like - Talk to your teachers about your potential for Advanced Level study or BTEC and try to be realistic about your personal abilities, aptitudes, and skills - Base your choice on your academic interests and strengths - Use the opportunity to study subjects from more than one curricular area.
 Look at both A Level and BTEC courses - Be clear about the implications of your subject choice for future career options.
-If you need advice, consult your Form Tutors of Head of Year (Ms Sanders) - Choose what is right for you and what you will succeed in
+If you need advice, consult your Form Tutors of Head of Year - Choose what is right for you and what you will succeed in